Search results

 Housing

-Unmarketable ‘Syndikat Houses’ Bring About Affordable Housing
+Unmarketable ‘syndikat Houses’ Bring About Affordable Housing

 Sabine Herrmann is a pioneer in Munich.
 She founded, together with seven friends, the Ligsalz house 8, the only self-governing residential project in Munich within the framework of a ‘Syndikat house’ model.
 In total there are twelve housemates living in the house.
 Their monthly rent is paying off the house, however they don’t own it. ...